Siena College of Quezon City: History

-True to its mission to “participate in the evangelizing mission of the Church by proclaiming Jesus Christ and building the Kingdom of God,” the Congregation of the Dominican Sisters of St. Catherine of Siena has zealously established schools throughout the country and abroad.
-In the mid-1950s, the idea of setting up another school within the compound of the Motherhouse located in the then rugged fields of San Francisco del Monte was conceived.
-It was in response to the education needs of the growing community in the area.
-At that time, the entire place was in disarray, and it took the unfaltering courage and foresight of Rev. Natividad Pilapil, O.P., the Superior General of the Congregation, to start the construction of the first building along Del Monte Avenue in 1958.
+In its mission to “participate in the evangelizing mission of the Church by proclaiming Jesus Christ and building the Kingdom of God,” the Congregation of the Dominican Sisters of St. Catherine of Siena has established schools throughout the country and abroad.
+In the mid-1950s, the idea of setting up another school within the compound of the Motherhouse located in the then rugged fields of San Francisco del Monte was conceived in response to the education needs of the growing community in the area.
+At that time, the entire place was in disarray; under Rev. Natividad Pilapil, O.P., the Superior General of the Congregation, construction of the first building along Del Monte Avenue was started in 1958.

 At the start of the school year 1959–1960, Siena College opened its doors to 500 students who enrolled in the grade school, high school and college departments.
 The courses offered then in the college were Bachelor of Science in Arts, Commerce and Education, Secretarial and Home Arts.

-In 1972, responding to the needs and demands of the time for a kind of service education that would address the problems of unemployment and school dropouts, Siena College phased out the traditional four-year courses and retained only the Secretarial and Special Home Arts courses.
+In 1972, Siena College phased out the traditional four-year courses and retained only the Secretarial and Special Home Arts courses.
 In lieu of these, terminal courses were offered and the ladder-type curriculum was adopted.
 These courses were Bachelor of Science in Business Administration, Secretarial Administration, Food Service Administration, Junior Secretarial Course, Food Technology, Practical Entrepreneurship, Hotel and Restaurant Management, General Clerical Course and Tourism.

 At this time, the grade school adopted the Individualized Group-Guided Education (IGGE) program.

-In 1974, fully aware of its responsibility to be an agent of change, Siena College adopted policies, measures and procedures to improve and upgrade the quality of its service.
-To insure improvement, the school underwent two self-surveys: one during the school year 1974-75 and the other during the school year 1976–77.
+The school later underwent two self-surveys: one during the school year 1974-75 and the other during the school year 1976–77.
 The Council on Education of the Congregation conducted these surveys.
-As a result of these, a strong interest on the part of the administration and staff to apply for accreditation was aroused.
+As a result of these, the school administration and staff to planned to apply for accreditation.
 The Education Council of the institution unanimously approved of the plan.